 Most often, the person is either:

-a) not taking adequate dosing of said anti-microbial (every 2-3 hours in beginning is neccesary)
+a) Not taking adequate dosing of said anti-microbial (every 2-3 hours in beginning is neccesary)

-b) not taking a binder or
+b) Not taking a binder or

 c) Both (very common).

-With these modern-day gut infections that mutate, hide behind biofilms, have mastered cell mimickery, and multiply from eating sugar and starch, it is essential to stay diligent with an effective dosing schedule of an anti-microbial, and, to take a binder!!!!
+With these modern-day gut infections that mutate, hide behind biofilms, have mastered cell mimickry, and multiply from eating sugar and starch, it is essential to stay diligent with an effective dosing schedule of an anti-microbial, and, to take a binder!!!!

 Yes, you are ‘killing’ the enemies with whatever natural antibiotic you have chosen.
 Studies have shown that it is most effective to rotate compounds.